abroroo/til/Linux/hosts file.md

 However, it is very convenient when it comes to use it as shortcuts for your favorite websites.

-For example , you can just add `ip addresses` of your favorite websites with a shortcut text
+For example, you can just add `ip addresses` of your favorite websites with a shortcut text to your computer's `hosts` file

 > A Linux/Mac computer keeps `hosts` file in `/etc/hosts` directory.